atanuroy911/iitk-fortinet-gui/README.md

 - **Automated Login:** Forget the hassle of manually entering your credentials each time you connect to the IITK network.
 The IITK Fortinet Authenticator will handle it for you.

-- **Password Encryption:** Your login credentials are securely stored and encrypted to protect your privacy.
+- **Password Encryption:** Your login credentials are securely stored in your local computer inside a local DB which uses SQLite.

 - **Session Keep Alive:** The tool will periodically ping the captive portal to ensure your internet session remains active.